Find the Free Things to Do in Nelson

 9. Visit the Nelson Provincial Museum – CHEAP

 You can always rely on a museum for a cheap or free thing to do in New Zealand.
 The Nelson Provincial Museum is definitely cheap at only around NZ$5 for entry for visitors (free for locals).
 Learn about the Nelson region’s history from the early Maori explorers to the early European settlers and beyond.

 Location: Corner of Trafalgar and Hardy Street, Nelson

 10. Step Back in Time at the Founders Heritage Park – CHEAP

 At only NZ$10 admission, who’s complaining?
 The Founders Heritage Park is a life-size mock-up of an early pioneer village with working businesses!
-Go to the bakery, step inside an early plane that would make you rethink air travel, put your friends in the gallows, and so much more!
+Go to the bakery, step inside an early plane that would make you rethink air travel, put your friends/family in the gallows, and so much more!
 Keep in mind that the businesses in the park tend to have different opening hours so do some research if there is a specific business you’d like to visit.

 Location: 87 Atawhai Drive, Nelson.